cybertraining-dsc/fa20-523-319/project/project.md

 CheXpert dataset use the classification for each mention of observations to arrive at a final label for 14 observations that consist of 12 pathologies and the “Support Devices” and “No Finding” observations.
 Observations with at least one mention positively classified in the report are assigned a positive (1) label.
 An observation is assigned an uncertain (u) label if it has no positively classified mentions and at least one uncertain mention, and a negative label if there is at least one negatively classified mention.
 We assign (blank) if there is no mention of an observation.
 The “No Finding” observation is assigned a positive label (1) if there is no pathology classified as positive or uncertain [^3].

 ## 5. Overview Of AUC-ROC Curve
 AUC-ROC stands for Area Under Curve - Receiver Operating Characteristics.
 It visualizes how well a machine learning classifier is performing.
 However, it works for only binary classification problems [^6].
 In our project, we extend it to evaluate Multi-Image classification problem.
+AUC-ROC curve is a performance measurement for classification problems at various threshold settings.
+ROC is a probability curve, and AUC represents the degree or measure of separability.
+Higher the AUC, the better the model is at predicting 0s as 0s and 1s as 1s.
+By analogy, the Higher the AUC, the model distinguishes between patients with the disease and no disease [^5].

 Figure 3 shows Confusion Matrix.
 We use Confusion Matrix to explain Sensitivity and Specificity.